 TV viewers in the U.S. can watch the British Open on the Golf Channel starting on July 15.
 NBC will also air the final two rounds of the Open Championship on July 17 and 18.
 Viewers in Canada will get coverage of all four rounds on TSN.
 Streaming is also available on the official website.

 Golf tournaments like The Open Championship bring out plenty of new bettors looking to wager on golf for the first time.
 If that happens to be you, let us teach you how to bet on golf with some betting basics and tips for tackling the most challenging tournaments.

 Golf betting is booming, with the popularity of the sport spawning fun and unique ways to wager and the PGA Tour schedule providing year-round action.
 Finding a trustworthy site to bet on the British Open with is just as important as what you’re betting.
 Covers brings you the best golf betting sites so you can make smarter Open Championship Wagers.

 British Open FAQs

-The British Open is a rotating event and the 2021 version will be played at Royal St Georges in England.
+The British Open is a rotating event and the 2021 version will be played at the Old Course at St. Andrews, Scotland.